bensk/CSNYC_Python/_pages/Lesson5.0_Functions.md

 # What is the difference between random.randint(0,3) and print(random.randint(0,3))?
 ```

-This is a built-in function.
+`print` is a built-in function– it takes an input and produces some output when you use it.

 ## Functions
 Why use functions?